awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

 + A development computer running Windows, macOS, Linux, or Unix to access the AWS Management Console\.
 For more information, see [Getting Started with the AWS Management Console](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html)\.
 + An IAM user with administrator permissions\.
 + A running AWS IoT SiteWise wind farm demo\.
 When you set up the demo, it defines models and assets in AWS IoT SiteWise and streams data to them to represent a wind farm\.
 For more information, see [Using the AWS IoT SiteWise demo](getting-started-demo.md)\.
-+ If you enabled AWS SSO in your account, sign in to your AWS Organizations master account\.
++ If you enabled AWS SSO in your account, sign in to your AWS Organizations management account\.
 For more information, see [AWS Organizations terminology and concepts](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html)\.
-If you haven't enabled AWS SSO, you will enable it in this tutorial and set your account as the master account\.
+If you haven't enabled AWS SSO, you will enable it in this tutorial and set your account as the management account\.

-  If you can't sign in to your AWS Organizations master account, you can partially complete the tutorial as long as you have an AWS SSO account in your organization\.
+  If you can't sign in to your AWS Organizations management account, you can partially complete the tutorial as long as you have an AWS SSO user in your organization\.
 In this case, you can create the portal and dashboards, but you can't create new AWS SSO users to assign to projects\.

 ## Creating a portal in SiteWise Monitor<a name="monitor-tutorial-create-portal"></a>